Stuycs-K/project03-final-09-zhangj/DEVLOG.md

 ### 2025-01-17 - Bug-fixing and working more towards exec functionality
 Made all newline functions work now, started to refactor the main loop to make the exec sections easier

+### 2025-01-18 - Execvp in the text editor
+Worked on implementation of execvp.
+Buggy but functional